yanun0323/shop-api/README.md

 $ make install

 $ make database.up
+# after run this command, should wait about 5 minutes before proceeding to the next step
 ```

 ### _** Choose one of the following options to run the project **_